Samsung/jalangi2/docs/commands.md

                         endColNo) in J$.iids in the instrumented file --inlineSource        Inline original source as string in J$.iids.code in the instrumented file
+    --initParam INITPARAM
+                        initialization parameter for analysis, specified as
+                        key:value
+    --noResultsGUI        disable insertion of results GUI code in HTML --astHandlerModule ASTHANDLERMODULE
-    --outDir OUTDIR       Directory containing scripts inlined in html --out OUT             Instrumented file name (with path).
+                        Path to a node module that exports a function to be used for additional AST handling after instrumentation --outDir OUTDIR       Directory containing scripts inlined in html --out OUT             Instrumented file name (with path).
 The default is to append _jalangi_ to the original JS file name